annwitbrock/dance_schedule/README.md

 Find today's dance class at your level (in London)

 ### To Do
-- [ ] Create initial entities - Studio, Class, Dancer
+- [ ] Create initial entities - Studio, Class, Day, Dancer
 - [ ] Create interaction relationships - A Studio offers classes, a Dancer can view today's available classes,